TYPO3GmbH/blog/Documentation/Integrators/Index.rst

          int
    Description
          Activate the comments moderation feature generally.
-Default: 0 This mean, any comment must be approved, before it is visible in the frontend.
+Default: 0 This means, any comment must be approved, before it is visible in the frontend.

 .. _tsCommentsRespectPostLanguageId: